 MJ would comment on Prince’s temperament years after the events surrounding the James Brown incident:

 Prince bass-ed all over MJ’s face, and he was not cool with it

 A strangely sexually charged moment of dominance akin to that found in nature (and prison), Prince swung his hips and slapped the bass hard in Michael’s face.
 This was something that probably could be written off as showmanship if it weren’t for the fact it was so damn deliberate and so damn public.
 MJ was quite upset by the gesture according to Will.i.am, and is quoted to have said the following over breakfast the next day:

 It’s also worth noting Michael Jackson made a habit of rocking up to multiple Prince shows to study him with a competitive eye.
 Got to keep your enemies close, I guess.

-At the end of the day, it probably wasn't entirely hostile.
-When astronomical talents such as Michael Jackson and Prince exist in the same time and space, it's easy for comparisons to be drawn.
-And on their end, it's even easier to feel frustrated with said comparisons.
+At the end of the day, it probably wasn’t entirely hostile.
+When astronomical talents such as Prince and Michael Jackson exist in the same time and space, it’s easy for comparisons to be drawn.
+And on their end, it’s even easier to feel frustrated with said comparisons.
 Both parties worked tirelessly to strike out as individuals only to be lumped into a single existence by others without a second thought.

 Michael Jackson was the phenomenal vocalist.

 Both deserve equal respect – hard-earned and in their own right.